 Regulatory affairs specialists are employed by large businesses and corporation across a variety of industries.
 Healthcare industries—including pharmaceuticals, providers, and health insurance companies—are some of the top employers of regulatory affairs specialists.
 Banking and finance industries also commonly keep regulatory affairs specialists on staff.

-Can I Become a Regulatory Affairs Specialist?
+How To Become a Regulatory Affairs Specialist

 Regulatory Affairs Specialist Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Regulatory Affairs Specialist salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Regulatory Affairs Specialist's can make an average annual salary of $69,180, or $33 per hour.
 On the lower end, they can make $48,810 or $23 per hour, perhaps when just starting out or based on the state you live in.

 #204 Nationally for All Careers